 Copywriting is one of the highest-earning side hustles for stay at home moms with persuasive writing skills.
 You'll craft sales pages, email campaigns, and advertisements that drive conversions.

-- Higher earning potential than general content writing
+Pros: Higher earning potential than general content writing; results-driven work with measurable impact.

-- Performance pressure when clients expect sales results
+Con: Performance pressure when clients expect sales results.

 17. Proofreader and Editor